zvercodebender/community-plugins/README.md

 ## deployit-udm-plugins

-This directory contains Deployit middleware plugins that add the ability to deploy to new middleware.
+This directory contains Deployit plugins that are based on the Unified Deployment Model.

 ## deployit-server-plugins